 The World Health Organization acknowledged the need to address these gaps in a recently published guidance, COVID-19 and Food Safety.
 The April 22 document, published jointly with the Food and Agriculture Organization of the United Nations, included the recognition that

 “Food businesses that would have supplied the catering sector may now need to find alternative markets for products.
 Similarly, restaurants that have purchased food products or ingredients may need to find markets for such products they no longer require to produce restaurant food.
 Temporary authorization to sell such products should be provided in these circumstances….”

 The foodservice industry is well-positioned to fill a void in the food supply by offering a wide range of foods and related household items, at competitive retail prices.
 But what exactly does this pivot look like?

 Already, smaller foodservice companies have adapted their business model by selling direct-to-consumer.
 On a micro-scale, there are mom-and-pop restaurants providing curbside pickup to local residents on a limited range of food items.
 Think of a neighborhood bakery selling flour and yeast, for example.
 On a somewhat larger scale, luxury food purveyor Regalis started selling direct to the public through Instagram and quickly opened up an eCommerce website.

 But foodservice distributors aren’t corner bakeries selling to the residents around the corner.
 How can they reach a broader consumer market?

-One option is for large foodservice distributors to open a bricks and mortar shop out of their current warehouse.
-After all, many customers are now used to the Costco set-up, and when faced with shortages, they will be willing to overlook the lack of amenities in their shopping environment.
+One option is for large foodservice distributors to open a brick-and-mortar shop out of their current warehouse.
+After all, many customers are now used to the Costco setup, and when faced with shortages, they will be willing to overlook the lack of amenities in their shopping environment.